 Pooh looks at Christopher Robin and innocently asks, “do you always carry that thing with you?”

 Pooh smiles innocently, “yes, is it more important than a balloon?”

 He curtly pouts, “of course it is more important than a balloon.”

 It’s not easy to hold onto that balloon.
 Most of us let go of it, allowing it to float out of reach as we plow through our growing pains, like disappointment, heartbreak, failure, betrayal, and dealing with our limitations.
-An inability to process these challenges in a way that will bolster our resolve and character will result in a cynical and bitter perspective on life.
+When we’re unable to process these challenges we develop a cynical and bitter perspective on life.

 Allow yourself to laze around in bed on the weekend, play fetch with your dog, spend a day at a retro arcade, or bake a cake like you did with a parent or grandparent when you were little.
 I’ve listed more ideas on connecting with your inner child in this post.

 But, being childlike is to much than occasionally indulging in fun activities.
 It’s a mindset that we can develop, that’s characterized by qualities such as imagination, wonder, creativity, hope, curiosity, and play.

 The beauty of nurturing this mindset is that you don’t have to abandon your grown-up sensibilities in favor of it.
 You can be a responsible adult, prospering in your professional life and relationships, and still be childlike.

 A youthful outlook makes your journey smoother and more enjoyable.
 You have the power to see the world as one big playground, filled with adventures and things for you to discover and relish, as opposed to seeing it as a minefield riddled with obstacles, strife, and scarcity.
 All you need to do is choose to shift your outlook and stick with it.